OWASP/threat-dragon/docs/usage/install/desktop.md

 ### Command line using npm

-For the latest versions of code between releases, `pnpm` and `npm` can be used to install and run Threat Dragon locally:
+For the latest versions of code between releases, `npm` can be used to install and run Threat Dragon locally:

 `git clone https://github.com/owasp/threat-dragon`

 `cd threat-dragon`

-`pnpm install`

 To run Threat Dragon in development mode: